ennukee/aniupdater/README.md

 ## Contribution Guidelines

-Please see CONTRIBUTING.md for information on contributing to this open source project.
+Please see CONTRIBUTING.md for information on dev environment setup and contributing to this open source project.